-This year's Day of Celebration was held on November 2, 2021 at the Sykesville Freedom Fire Hall.
-The Board and the Maryland Emergency Number Association recognized0 each PSAP's submitted 9-1-1 Specialist of the Year.
+This year's Day of Celebration was held on November 2, 2021, at the Sykesville Freedom Fire Hall.
+The Board and MENA recognized each PSAP's submitted 9-1-1 Specialist of the Year.

-9-1-1 Specialist of the Year awards were presented to exemplary 9-1-1 Specialists selected by their local 9-1-1 center directors for outstanding service and dedication to Public Safety through 9-1-1 communications.
+9-1-1 Specialist of the Year awards were presented to exemplary 9-1-1 Specialists selected by their local 9-1-1 center directors for outstanding service and dedication to public safety through 9-1-1 communications.